lvxuan12/SCSES/README.md

 To use SCSES, you will need to install R, Python, MCR, and Java.

+The MCR is quite large, so downloading may take some time.

 ``` bash
 ## install R in conda environment
 conda install -c conda-forge r-base=4.3.1